Top 15 New Upcoming Data Centers in the US (March 2026)

 Meta announced a USD 10 billion artificial intelligence data center in northeast Louisiana.
 Once operational, it is projected ot be one of Meta's largest data centers globally, spanning 4 million square feet on a 2,250-acre site formerly known as the Franklinen Farm mega site.
 This USD 10 billion project is expected to be larger than Disneyland.

-The project will be 100% clean, interconnected to 1500 MW of new renewable generation to the grid through Entergy’s Geaux Zero program.
+The data center project by Meta will be 100% clean, interconnected to 1500 MW of new renewable generation to the grid through Entergy’s Geaux Zero program.
 Meta's data center in Louisiana will have a complex of nine buildings with a bank of servers.
 The project construction began in December 2024 and is expected to be completed by 2030.

 Compass – Meridian Campus (MS)